JonathanAspeling/Linkedin_Total_Experience_Script/README.md

   1. Copy JavaScript Code from file on Github
   2. Navigate to the person of interest on Linkedin
+  3. Make sure all wor history is shown.
+Scroll down and click "Show more experiences"
-  3. Open up the Developer Console
+  4. Open up the Developer Console
-  4. Navigate to the console tab
+  5. Navigate to the console tab
-  5. Paste JavaScript previously copied
+  6. Paste JavaScript previously copied
-  6. Run and View output beneath script pasted
+  7. Run and View output beneath script pasted

 ## Date Time Info
 <table>